flowagentnu/1rel-documentation/docs/modules/forms/forms-visibility.md

 - The `visual` settings define the button's appearance, making it visually identifiable and aligned with the application's design.
 - The `condition` settings ensure that the button appears only under specific circumstances, enhancing the user experience by presenting contextually relevant options.

-By configuring the `visibility` component thoughtfully, you can create Actional Buttons that are both aesthetically pleasing and functionally precise, guiding users effectively through their interactions with your system.
+By configuring the `visibility` component thoughtfully, you can create Form Buttons that are both aesthetically pleasing and functionally precise, guiding users effectively through their interactions with your system.

 Details the conditions or parameters for interacting with the item.
 Includes item IDs, parent item IDs, or other relationships as specified in the [Conditions](/docs/misc/replaceables).